 During the 1820s, John Ericsson invented the hot air engine which used hot air instead of steam as a propellant.
 A similar device had been patented in 1816 by the Reverend Robert Stirling, whose technical priority of invention provides the usual term ‘Stirling Engine’ for the device.
 Ericsson’s engine was not initially successful due to the differences in combustion temperatures between Swedish wood and British coal.
 In spite of his setbacks, Ericsson was awarded the Rumford Prize of the American Academy of Arts and Sciences in 1862 for his invention.
 However, later on his invention helped Ericsson to become quite wealthy since the boilerless design made it a much safer and more practical means of power for small industry than steam engines.

 Later on, Ericsson designed other naval vessels and weapons including a sort of torpedo and a destroyer, a torpedo boat that could fire a cannon from an underwater port.
 Further, Ericsson provided technical support for John Philip Holland in his early submarine experiments.
-Ericsson also presented his sun engines that were able to collect solar heat for a hot air engine.
+His later inventions include the solar machine, which was designed to collect sunlight in a special burning mirror and make it directly usable as a heat source.

 John Ericsson died on March 8, 1889, at age 85.